A

 intelligence, and the CIA recruit Nazi scientists and offer them

-immunity and secret identities in exchange for work on top secret government projects
+immunity and secret identities in exchange for work on top secret

 in the United States.